GAS: Improving Discretization of Diffusion ODEs via Generalized Adversarial Solver

 \subsection{Method efficiency}

-\paragraph{Dataset size} We next show that GAS is efficient in terms of dataset size and training time.
+We next show that GAS is efficient in terms of dataset size and training time. \paragraph{Dataset size} By the dataset we mean the set of samples generated from the teacher model to use in the training process.
 To this end, we measure method's performance on the "full" dataset scenario with $49000$ samples and find the smaller dataset size that demonstrates equivalent results.
 First, we observe that the dataset size of $1400$ is enough for training GS without adversarial loss.
 However, the solver's optimization problem becomes more challenging in low-NFE scenarios with adversarial loss.
 Here, we expand the dataset from $1400$ samples to $5000$ and obtain results indistinguishable from the full-dataset scenario in all datasets and settings.
-Additional information provided in Appendix~\ref{app:dataset_size}. \paragraph{Performance} Without adversarial training, GS converges within 1-2.5 hours depending on the dataset, which is comparable to the most relevant baselines LD3 and S4S.
+Additional information is provided in Appendix~\ref{app:dataset_size}. \paragraph{Performance} Without adversarial training, GS converges within 1-2.5 hours depending on the dataset, which is comparable to the most relevant baselines LD3 and S4S.
 In case of GAS, training time increases to 2-9 hours, which is larger, but still requires similar order.
 We refer the reader to the Appendix~\ref{app:training_time} for the exact comparison of metrics depending on training time and Appendix~\ref{app:memory_usage} for peak-memory usage in the backward pass.